Loara/HDLNext/doc/types.md

 This type is very strange because it has only one possible value, which is `""`.
 Since it doen't hold or bring any information signals and ports of such type are never synthetized and can be safetly ignored when the component is instantiated.

-### prodtype
+### struct

-Prodtypes are like structs in C, in particular they first have to be declared before use:
+Structs are like structs in C, in particular they first have to be declared before use:

-    prodtype A {
+    struct A {
         porta : [2],
         portb : [3][4],
         portc,    //type logic